Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: (NI)ZKoQS and -out-of- string OT

-In particular, if we consider the protocol where the honest prover gets as input $T$, picks $\rho \gets G(T)$, and runs \cref{protoc:fsemicol}, this protocol is a ZKoQS protocol for the quantum language $\langSemCol{\Pred}$. \end{corollaryE} This is mostly a corollary of \cref{thm:FpmImpliesZKoQS}.
-The only non-trivial statement is to prove that the measurement is postponable: this can be done by teleporting the state without applying any correction. \begin{proofE} The first statement is a quite direct application of \cref{thm:FpmImpliesZKoQS}, where we define: \begin{itemize} \item $M$ like in \cref{def:fsemicol}, \item and for any $T \in [n] = \cC$, if $\Pred(T) = \top$ then $E_{T} \eqdef \ket{T} \otimes (\ket{0}^{(T)}\ket{+}^{([n] \setminus T)})$, otherwise $E_T = \emptyset$. \end{itemize} The only non-trivial check is to show that $M$ are postponable measurement operators (\cref{def:postponableOperator}) with respect to $\{G_T\}_{T, \lang_T \neq \emptyset} = \{G_T\}_{T, \Pred(T) = \top}$.
-The idea is to do teleportation without corrections, exploiting the fact that the uncorrected corrections just flip the encoded bit without changing its basis (note that to avoid dirty matrix computations, we give a more intuitive proof in the ZX calculus (but it's of course possible to derive the same proof with the usual matrix algebra).
-We refer curious readers unfamiliar with the ZX calculus to \cite{van20_ZXcalculusWorkingQuantum}.).
+\item and for any $T \subseteq [n]$, $G_T$ is defined as the procedure that runs $\rho \gets G'(T)$, samples $(r^{i})_{i \in [n]\setminus T} \sample \{0,1\}^{n-|T|}$, and outputs $\ket{T}\ket{(r^{i})_{i \in [n]\setminus T}}\otimes \rho$ (note that it is basically the operation performed by the ideal dummy party). \end{itemize} The only non-trivial check is to show that $M$ are postponable measurement operators (\cref{def:postponableOperator}) with respect to $\{G_T\}_{T, \lang_T \neq \emptyset} = \{G_T\}_{T, \Pred(T) = \top}$.
+The idea is to do teleportation without corrections, exploiting the fact that the uncorrected corrections just flip the encoded bit without changing its basis.
+(Note that to avoid dirty matrix computations, we give a more intuitive proof in the ZX calculus (but it is of course possible to derive the same proof with the usual matrix algebra).
+We refer curious readers unfamiliar with the ZX calculus to \cite{van20_ZXcalculusWorkingQuantum}.)
 More precisely, we define $\rho^{\V,F}$ as the system containing $n$ Bell pairs $\ket{00}+\ket{11}$ shared between registers $\V$ and $F$ (the Bell pairs being between the $\V^{(i)}$ and $F^{(i)}$ for all $i$).
 Then, we define $M'$ as follows: \begin{itemize} \item $M'$ takes as input the register $F$ containing Bell pairs, and a state $\rho_0$ (sampled by $G_T$). \item Then, it runs $M\rho_0$, to get a post-measured state $\rho_1$ and a measurement outcome